Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective: Electron transport induced by an optical pulse

 Notably, the TDDFT results reveal that only the transition from the one-photon $\ell=1$ to the multiphoton regime of electron transport around $E_{\rm{g}} = 2.5$~V/nm is well marked.
 In the multiphoton regime, the contributions of individual transport channels $\ell$ cannot be resolved.
 With increasing $E_{\rm{g}}$, the effective photon order $n$, extracted from the power-law dependence of net electron transfer on the optical field, $\mathcal{N} \propto E_{\rm{g}}^{2n}$, becomes an averaged characteristic.
 It rapidly converges to the threshold given by the height of the tunneling barrier in full accord with Eq.~\eqref{eq:MPE1} of the semiclassical theory.

-The degeneracy of the results obtained with CEP$=\pi$ and CEP$=0$ at low $E_{\rm{g}}$, where the one-photon absorption ($\ell=1$ PAT channel) dominates the electron transport, is lifted in the miltiphoton regime at $E_{\rm{g}} > 3$~V/nm.
-Since for CEP$=\pi$ the optical and dc fields add constructively, significantly larger values of $\mathcal{N}$ are attained compared to the case of CEP$=0$.
-Considering other CEP values, we retrieve the sinusoidal dependence of $\mathcal{N}$ on CEP vertically offset by an applied bias as reported earlier \cite{PhysRevBbias}.
-Therefore is not shown here.
-Notably, at the lowest bias $U=1$~eV, a strong optical field with CEP$=0$ can reverse the direction of the electron transfer.
-This is manifested in the $\mathcal{N}(E_{\rm{g}})$ dependence which reaches a maximum at $E_{\rm{g}} \approx 9$~V/nm, and it changes sign at higher $E_{\rm{g}}$ (not shown in the log-log scale plot used here).
-For larger values of the applied bias the net electron transfer is from the left to the right cylinder.
+The degeneracy of the results obtained with CEP$=\pi$ and CEP$=0$ at low $E_{\rm{g}}$, where one-photon absorption ($\ell=1$ PAT channel) dominates electron transport, is lifted in the multiphoton regime at $E_{\rm{g}} > 3$~V/nm.
+Similar to the unbiased case, the net electron transport between parallel nanowires in the presence of a dc bias exhibits a sinusoidal dependence on the CEP.
+However, as reported earlier \cite{HotElectrons_in_Gaps,PhysRevBbias}, and therefore not analyzed here, an applied bias leads to a vertical offset $\overline{\mathcal{N}}$, such that $\mathcal{N} \approx \mathcal{N}_0 \sin(\varphi-\pi/2)+\overline{\mathcal{N}}$.
+For a positive bias, for CEP$=\pi$, the optical and dc fields point in the same (negative) $x$-direction, maximizing the net positive electron transport.
+For CEP$=0$, the optical field is along the positive $x$-direction, while the dc field points in the opposite direction, so that the net electron transport is close to minimum.
+The difference between the results for CEP$=\pi$ and CEP$=0$ provides access to both the oscillation amplitude $\mathcal{N}_0$ and the offset $\overline{\mathcal{N}}$ of the CEP-dependent transport.
+Notably, at the lowest bias $U=1$~eV, a strong optical field with CEP$=0$ can reverse the direction of the net electron transfer.
+This is manifested in the $\mathcal{N}(E_{\rm{g}})$ dependence, which reaches a maximum at $E_{\rm{g}} \approx 9$~V/nm and changes sign at higher $E_{\rm{g}}$ (not shown in the log-log scale plot used here).
+For larger values of the applied bias, the net electron transfer is always from the left to the right cylinder because of the positive offset $\overline{\mathcal{N}}$ induced by $U$.